thapapradeep884/week-5/README.md

 ros2 pkg create --build-type ament_cmake tutorial_interfaces
 ```

-A notification from your terminal confirming the creation of your package tutorial_interfaces and all of its required files and folders will be shown.
-It should be noted that it is a CMake package because pure Python packages cannot yet generate.msg or.srv files.
-A Python node, which will be discussed in the last part, can use a custom interface that you design in a CMake package.
+Your terminal will display a message confirming the establishment of your package tutorial interfaces and every file and folder it needs.
+Due to the fact that pure Python packages cannot currently generate.msg or.srv files, it should be stated that this is a CMake package.
+A custom interface that you create in a CMake package can be used by a Python node, which will be covered in the last section.

-Maintaining.msg and.srv files in separate locations within a package is excellent practice.
-In ros2 ws/src/tutorial interfaces, create the directories.
+It's best practice to keep.msg and.srv files separated in different places within a package.
+The directories should be made in the ros2 ws/src/tutorial interfaces.

 ```
 mkdir msg